A Survey of Token Compression for Efficient Multimodal Large Language Models: Audio-centric Token Compression

 \subsection{Similarity-based audio-centric Compression}

 Similarity-based compression methods aim for each audio token to carry unique information rather than being overly redundant.
-Similarly to the ToMe~\cite{bolya2022token} method used in vision transformers (ViT), A-ToMe~\cite{li2023accelerating} inserts a token merge module between the multihead self-attention (MHSA) and feed-forward network (FFN) in each layer.
+Similar to the ToMe~\citep{bolya2022token} method used in vision transformers (ViT), A-ToMe~\citep{li2023accelerating} inserts a token merge module between the multihead self-attention (MHSA) and feed-forward network (FFN).
 This module merges adjacent audio tokens that have high cosine similarity.